makrai/notes/rabanser1711-tensor-decomp.md

 * factor matrices hold the combination of the vectors from the rank-one components as columns
 * `λ_r` is often used to absorb the respective weights during normalization of the factor matrices’ columns.
-This usually means normalizing the sum of the squares of the elements in each column to one
+  * usually normalizing the sum of the squares of the elements in each column
   * useful once turn to
     * machine learning applications of tensor decompositions in Section 5 and
     * the Tucker decomposition in Section 4.2